 An empowering challenge event with a difference

-The idea for this unique event came from Hannah Diviney, a teenager living with cerebral palsy who wanted to create an opportunity whereby she and other young adults could benefit from the life changing rewards that challenge events can bring.
+The idea for this unique event came from Hannah Diviney, a teenager living with cerebral palsy who wanted to create an opportunity whereby she and other young people could benefit from the life changing rewards that challenge events can bring.
 With the assistance of her parents and family friend Mick Campbell, the idea for the Krazy Kosci Klimb was born.

 The Krazy Kosci Klimb is all about teamwork